Saving Australian hearts

 Together with her friends and fellow students, Abi learned that skipping is heaps of fun and a wonderful way to keep your heart healthy.

 “Iris and I could not be more proud of Abi!
 We always knew she was a little champion, but to be putting in this much effort and raising so much money for the Heart Foundation in her first year at school is fantastic.
 Iris has also been working hard behind the scenes to support Abi’s skipping and fundraising efforts.
 It means a lot to our family, especially my mum.”

 - Mark P, Father of Jump Rope Heart Hero Abi

 Meet Cody and Jesse

-Cody and Jesse Byrne, two young brothers from Brisbane, Queensland, set their sights sky high with a plan to raise “millions of dollars” for the Heart Foundation by being part of Jump Rope for Heart.
+Cody and Jesse, two young brothers from Brisbane, Queensland, set their sights sky high with a plan to raise “millions of dollars” for the Heart Foundation by being part of Jump Rope for Heart.
 Their inspiration?
 Their baby brother Sam died of heart disease after surgery to repair a hole in his heart at 10 months of age.
 The boys are proud to share the story of their baby brother.